Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: Abstract

 \section{Abstract}

-The current interpretation of LIGO--Virgo--KAGRA data suggests that the primary mass function of merging binary black holes (BBHs) at redshift $z\lesssim 1$ contains multiples structures and is likely truncated beyond $M_1 > 100\Ms$, while spins are relatively low.
-Theoretical models of BBH formation in different environments can provide a key to interpret the population of observed mergers, but they require the simultaneous treatment of stellar evolution and dynamics, galaxy evolution, and general relativity.
-Here, we present \bpop, a tool enabling population synthesis of BBH mergers originating either via isolated binary stellar evolution or dynamical interactions in young, globular, and nuclear clusters.
-Using \bpop, we show that observed BBHs can be interpreted as members of a mixed population comprised of $\sim 34\% \,{}(66\%)$ isolated (dynamical) BBHs.
-Our models suggest that the overall primary mass distribution of merging BBHs extends beyond $M_1 \simeq 200\Ms$.
-We explore the impact of BH natal spins, showing that the effective spin parameter distribution might hint at different natal spins for single and binary black holes.
-Hierarchical mergers represent $4.6-7.9\%$ of mock mergers in our reference model and dominate the primary mass distribution beyond $M_1 > 65\Ms$.
-Taking into account observational biases, we found that around $2.7-7.5\%$ of BBH mergers might involve intermediate-mass black hole (IMBH) seeds formed via stellar collisions and accretion in dense clusters.
-Comparing this percentage with the observed value might help us to constrain the impact of IMBHs on the formation of BBH mergers.
+The current interpretation of LIGO--Virgo--KAGRA data suggests that the primary mass function of merging binary black holes (BBHs) at redshift $z\lesssim 1$ contains multiple structures, while spins are relatively low.
+Theoretical models of BBH formation in different environments can provide a key to interpreting the population of observed mergers, but they require the simultaneous treatment of stellar evolution and dynamics, galaxy evolution, and general relativity.
+We present \texttt{B-POP}, a population synthesis tool to model BBH mergers formed in the field or via dynamical interactions in young, globular, and nuclear clusters.
+Using \texttt{B-POP}, we explore how BH formation channels, star cluster evolution, hierarchical mergers, and natal BH properties affect the population of BBH mergers.
+We find that the primary mass distribution of BBH mergers extends beyond $M_1 \simeq 200\,{}$ M$_\odot$, and the effective spin parameter distribution hints at different natal spins for single and binary BHs.
+Observed BBHs can be interpreted as members of a mixed population comprised of $\sim 34\% \,{}(66\%)$ isolated (dynamical) BBHs, with the latter likely dominating at redshift $z>1$.
+Hierarchical mergers constitute the $4.6-7.9\%$ of all mergers in the reference model, dominating the primary mass distribution beyond $M_1 > 65\,{}$ M$_\odot$.
+The inclusion of cluster mass-loss and expansion causes an abrupt decrease in the probability for mergers beyond the third generation to occur.
+Considering observational biases, we find that $2.7-7.5\%$ of mock mergers involve intermediate-mass black hole (IMBH) seeds formed via stellar collisions.
+Comparing this percentage to observed values will possibly help us to constrain IMBH formation mechanisms.